CoryBond/DalleDisplayer/README.md

 ### Additional Package Installs

 Some packages, like speech_recognition, also require additional system specific packages if they don't already exist.
-You might have to install these manually prior to using DalleDisplayer.
+You might have to install these manually prior to using PAIID.
 For example:

 | System | Package | Install Command                      | Required By        |